daveshanley/quobix.com/content/articles/thanks-vmware/index.md

 A **giant grin** rose from his face, and then he gave me a friendly '**_pat_**' on the back.

-However, due to the man's '[Wreck-Tt Ralph-esque](https://en.wikipedia.org/wiki/Wreck-It_Ralph)' stature, it can often feel more like being hit with a tree trunk.
+However, due to the man's '[Wreck-It Ralph-esque](https://en.wikipedia.org/wiki/Wreck-It_Ralph)' stature, it can often feel more like being hit with a tree trunk.

 ## That day was the moment my life began.